mnms/docs/docs/install-fbctl.md

 Define how many master processes will be created in the cluster per server.

 !!!
 Tip
-    To create cluster, 3 master processes should be included at least.
+    To create a cluster, 3 master processes should be included at least.

 **(4) Type information of slave**